Contrary to popular belief, email is not dead.

 Each week, he sends out his newsletter entitled “5 Bullet Friday,” in which he includes five things from the previous week – whether it’s a book he’s reading, a gadget he’s using, ideas he’s been pondering, and much, much more.

 Take a look at Ferriss’s most recent newsletter:

 While his newsletter doesn’t include much in the way of visual elements, he keeps it short and direct, making it easy content for his readers to consume.
 The material he includes is interesting, and it’s an easy, direct, and personal way for Ferriss to connect with his audience.

-If you devote some time to the initial startup of it, creating a newsletter can be an incredibly beneficial element of your content marketing strategy.
+If you devote some time to the initial startup of it, creating a newsletter can be an incredibly beneficial element of your content marketing and blogging strategy.
 But don’t forget to have some fun with it!

 After all, this is all about your company’s news and top performing content.
 Come up with a fun name for your newsletter, develop a unique layout, or shape it around an innovative set of ideas to be delivered, like Tim Ferriss did.